dottjt/cogent-coding-challenge/README.md

 - Figure out which libraries I need to use + initial assumptions + application logic
   - `fs` - file
   - `file-type` - checks if the image file is in fact an image.
-  - `looks-same` - compare the contents of two different images.
+  - `looks-same` - compare the contents of two different images. (lol ended up going with pixelmatch instead because looks-same was too slow)
 - Spec out how the application should be formatted.
 - Write each section of the application with tests.

-## Logic
+## Working Notes

 Here's a working model of how the application will function (this model will evolve), at least how I think it might work.